Hinduism in Bangladesh: Culture

-In nature, Bangladeshi Hinduism closely resembles the forms and customs of Hinduism practiced in the neighboring Indian state of West Bengal, with which Bangladesh (at one time known as East Bengal) was united until the partition of India in 1947.
+In nature, Bangladeshi Hinduism closely resembles the forms and customs of Hinduism practiced in the neighboring Indian state of West Bengal, which Bangladesh (once known as East Bengal) was united with until the partition of India in 1947.
 The vast majority of Hindus in Bangladesh are Bengali Hindus.
 Goddess (Devi) – usually venerated as Durga or Kali – is widely revered, often alongside her consort Shiva.
 The worship of Shiva has generally found adherents among the higher castes in Bangladesh.
 Worship of Vishnu (typically in the form of his Avatars or incarnation Rama or Krishna) more explicitly cuts across caste lines by teaching the fundamental oneness of humankind in spirit.
 Vishnu worship in Bengal expresses the union of the male and female principles in a tradition of love and devotion.
 This form of Hindu belief and the Sufi tradition of Islam have influenced and interacted with each other in Bengal.
 Both were popular mystical movements emphasizing the personal relationship of religious leaders and disciples instead of the dry stereotypes of the Brahmins or the Ulama.
 As in Bengali Hindu practice, worship of Vishnu frequently occurs in a small devotional society (shomaj).
 Both use the language of earthly love to express communion with the divine.
 In both traditions, the Bengali language is the vehicle of a large corpus of mystical literature of great beauty and emotional impact.

 In Bangladeshi Hinduism, ritual bathing, vows, and pilgrimages to sacred rivers, mountains, and shrines are common practices.
 An ordinary Hindu will worship at the shrines of Muslim pirs, without being concerned with the religion to which that place is supposed to be affiliated.
 Hindus revere many holy men and ascetics conspicuous for their bodily mortifications.
 Durga Puja, held in September–October, is the most important festival of Bangladeshi Hindus and it is widely celebrated amongst Bangladeshi Hindus.
 Thousands of pandals (mandaps) are set up in various cities, towns, and villages to mark the festival.
 Other festivals are Kali Puja, Janmashtami, Holi, Saraswati Puja, Shivratri and Rathayatra, the most popular being the century-old Dhamrai Rathayatra.

 The principle of ahimsa is expressed in almost universally observed rules against eating beef.
 By no means are all Bangladeshi Hindus vegetarians, but abstinence from all kinds of meat is regarded as a "higher" virtue.
 The Priestly Caste Brahmin (pronounced Brahmon in Bengali) Bangladeshi Hindus, unlike their counterparts elsewhere in South Asia, eat fish and chicken.
 This is similar to the Indian state of West Bengal, where Hindus also consume fish, eggs, chicken, and mutton.
 There are also some vegetarians as well.
-There are also non-Bengali Hindus in Bangladesh, majority of the Hajong, Rajbongshi people and Tripuris in Bangladesh are Hindus.
+There are also non-Bengali Hindus in Bangladesh; the majority of the Hajong, Rajbongshi people and Tripuris in Bangladesh are Hindus.